wethod/learning-center-staging/content/settings/index.md

 * **User levels**: each one of your collaborators has a level which defines his daily cost to the company and the price you want to sell a day of his work to the clients.
 This way you can define clusters of employees like intern, junior, senior and so on;

-* **Job Order Categories**: each one of your projects must have one, this way you can organize your projects into any category you like according to your business practice; Each category has some useful features: ***Chargeable*** define whether the projects in this category are chargeable or not. **Everybody can plan** if checked, all the projects in the category can be planned by everyone, regardless the company permissions. **Must be in Program** if checked all, the projects in the category must be added to a [Program](http://support.wethod.com/pipeline/index/#programs) when their probability reaches 90%.
+* **Job Order Categories**: each one of your projects must have one, this way you can organize your projects into any category you like according to your business practice.
+Each category has some useful features:
+	* **Chargeable** define whether the projects in this category are chargeable or not;
+	* **Everybody can plan** if checked, all the projects in the category can be planned by everyone, regardless the company permissions,
+	* **Must be in Program** if checked all, the projects in the category must be added to a [Program](http://support.wethod.com/pipeline/index/#programs) when their probability reaches 90%.

 * **Email Bot**: here you can insert the email addresses to which send invoices and orders;